isabellajoelle/Algorithms-CS385/README.md

 # Algorithms-CS385
-A collection of the assignments completed in my Algorithms Course
+A collection of assignments completed in my Algorithms Course